Israel's military opens eight new probes into its Gaza war conduct

 In September, the military opened five criminal investigations into its Gaza war operations, including attacks that killed four Palestinian children on a beach and 17 people at a U.N. school.
 About 85 incidents are under various stages of legal review by the military.

-Israel has said Hamas bears ultimate responsibility for civilian casualties because the group's fighters operated in crowded neighbourhoods.
+Israel has said Hamas bears ultimate responsibility for civilian casualties because the group's fighters operated in crowded neighborhoods.

 Fawzi Barhoum, a Hamas spokesman in Gaza, said the new Israeli investigations were aimed at circumventing the U.N. inquiry.
 He called for "independent probes to bring Israeli war criminals to justice".